jliljebl/flowblade/flowblade-trunk/docs/FAQ.md

 #### Will there be Windows or OSX versions?

 These are not currently planned.
-If in the future the port effort is reasonable, does not have adverse effects on the code base and someone provides quality patches, then those patched can probably be pulled.
+If in the future the port effort is reasonable, does not have adverse effects on the code base and someone provides quality patches, then those patches can probably be accepted.